-CIBC strives to be a client-focused bank with sound risk management, creating enduring value for all its stakeholders.
+CIBC aspires to be the leading bank for our clients.
+We have a client-focused strategy that creates value for all our stakeholders.

 For many years, CIBC has reported a scorecard of financial objectives to measure and report on our progress to external stakeholders.
 These measures are categorized into four key areas of shareholder value: